ZekeSnider/ZekeSniderDotCom/_posts/2016-07-05-applying-to-the-wwdc-scholarship.markdown

 + Maps integration for automatic splitting for location based activities
 + Polish the UX, add some sounds and fancy animations to make things more personable
 + Add more run control buttons such as undo, skip.
-+ More staticstics on the run page.
++ More statistics on the run page.
 Gold splits, comparisons to best segments, possible time save, delta time save over last segment, etc. Lots to do here.
-+ More advanced staticstics on saved run histories.
++ More advanced statistics on saved run histories.
 There’s lots of interesting information that could be generated based on previous runs because it’s stored in Core Data.
 Just gotta write some queries.
 + Code refactoring
 + And eventually… An OS X version!
 (Fingers crossed for UXKit coming to the mac)